ImeneYAHIAOUI/al-newbank/deliverables/status.md

 * What was done :
-  - Scenario using the SDK to showcase both  back pressure and circuit breaker cases is created.
+  - Enhance the scenario using the SDK to showcase both back pressure and circuit breaker cases.

-* What is planned :
-  - Implement an additional scenario using the SDK to showcase metrics.
+  - Enhance the Grafana dashboard by incorporating valuable metrics.
-  - Enhance scenarios logs for a clearer presentation
+  - Improve logs for a clearer presentation.

-* Issues : No issues this week.
+* Issues : No challenges were reported this week.

 * Risks :  We need to be cautious not to exhaust all our credits on cloud befor the presentation demo.

+* Task Distribution:

+Imene and Badr: Integration of metrics functionalities and evolution of the backend system.
+Sourour and Nadim: Evolution of the SDK in terms of resilience.

+  Nadim BEN AISSA : 100 points

+  Badr AL ACHKAR : 100 points

+  Sourour GAZZEH : 100 points

+  Imene YAHIAOUI : 100 points

 * RYG flag : green